 CALL US 24/7 (702) 333-7777

-Motorcycle accidents, like car accidents, can occur at any time in any weather conditions.
+Motorcycle accidents, like auto accidents, can occur at any time in any weather conditions.
 Although motorcycle accidents are not more common than car accidents, motorcyclist accidents are more likely to kill or seriously injure someone in an accident.
 Motorcycle enthusiasts must understand safety issues and learn the circumstances that increase the likelihood of an accident.
 Many situations can make the road more dangerous for motorcycle riders.

 The first question on your mind after a motorcycle crash may be, “Who will pay for my damages?”
-You may have hospital bills, lost wages, property damage, and other accident-related expenses, on top of personal damages such as physical pain and emotional suffering.
+You may have hospital bills from medical treatments, lost wages, property damage, and other accident-related expenses, on top of personal damages such as physical pain and emotional suffering.
 There may be an individual or entity legally responsible for compensating you.
 Nevada is a fault state, meaning the person at fault for the accident is liable to pay for damages.
 Yet the question of fault is not always black and white.

 In many motorcycle collision claims, the defendant (the party allegedly responsible) may argue the motorcyclist contributed to his or her own injuries.
 For example, speeding, weaving through traffic, or unlawfully not wearing a helmet can contribute to an accident and/or injuries.
 If you were partially at fault for the crash or your resultant injuries, don’t assume you’re ineligible for financial recovery.
-Nevada abides by contributory negligence laws, which enables plaintiffs to recover as long as they are less than 51% responsible for the accident.
+Nevada law abides by contributory negligence laws, which enables plaintiffs to recover as long as they are less than 51% responsible for the accident.